hakyimlab/PredictDBPipeline/README.md

     - A tab delimited file, with a header row, first column being the ensembl ID of the gene, and all remaining columns being individual ids.
 The values indicate the expresion levels of the gene.
+- Covariate data for the expression.
+    - A tab delimited text file,

 ### Preprocessed Data